ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

 ![ML](/images/ML.png)

-### Quantum Simulation and Quantum-Enhanced Sensing
+### 2. Quantum Simulation and Quantum-Enhanced Sensing
-*Heisenberg-limited entanglement generation in spin-1/2 XXZ models using Floquet engineering for quantum-enhanced sensing*
+*2.1 Heisenberg-limited entanglement generation in spin-1/2 XXZ models using Floquet engineering for quantum-enhanced sensing*
 <details>
   <summary>Read more</summary>
   In classical sensing, the sensitivity of measurements improves with the number of particles or resources